ajavanma/RPTU_AI_Toolkit/README.md

 This is a toolkit to train a ML model for semantic segmentation of point clouds.

-In this repository it is used to make BIM models based on [IfcOpenShell](https://ifcopenshell.org/]) standard from lidar scans.
+It covers preprocessing, training and inference, and in this repository it is used to make BIM models based on [IfcOpenShell](https://ifcopenshell.org/]) standard from lidar scans.

   <a href="https://github.com/ajavanma/RPTU_AI_Toolkit/blob/main">
     <img src="media/column.png" alt="Logo" width="490" height="275">